champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-1/lesson-1.2.md

 tag: Civics & Government

 excerpt: "The Constitution outlines the responsibilities and structure of the government.
 It also describes the rights of citizens.
 The Constitution can be changed, but changes have been made only a few times in more than two hundred years."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 1
-  toc_type: Lesson
-  toc_number: 1.2
-  pages: 26 - 31

-objectives:
-- Identify the factors that led to the Constitutional Convention
-- Describe some of the compromises in theConstitution
-- Summarize the process of amending the Constitution

-skills:
-- core: Read a Bar Graph
-- reading: Paraphrase Information

-vocabulary:
-- category
-- checks and balances
-- guarantee
-- paraphrase
-- separation of powers

-key_concept:
-- concept: >
-    Changes and compromises were needed to create and pass the US Constitution.
-- example: >
-    Computers have operating systems that tell them how to work.
-Programmers update the operating systems as they make improvements and see features that need to be changed.
-In a similar way, governments rely on operating systems.
-The United States tried one system that had several bugs in it.
-Then legislators made changes to the documents that defined the government.
-In this way, the system became more effective.
 ---
 ## The US Constitution